dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmValidateCallingAEHostname:

     dcmValidateCallingAEHostname_"
-    "Supplement Objects",boolean,"Supplement received Composite Objects with Issuer Of Patient ID and other attributes from configuration for Source AE if available.
-May be overwritten by configured values for particular Archive Network AEs.","
-    .. _dcmSupplementObjects:

-    dcmSupplementObjects_"
-    "Supplement MPPS",boolean,"Supplement received Modality Performed Procedure Steps with Issuer Of Patient ID and other attributes from configuration for Source AE if available.
-May be overwritten by configured values for particular Archive Network AEs.","
-    .. _dcmSupplementMPPS:

-    dcmSupplementMPPS_"
     "Person Name Component Order Insensitive Matching",boolean,"Indicates if name component order insensitive matching is performed on fuzzy semantic matching of person names.
 May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmPersonNameComponentOrderInsensitiveMatching: